Contents: Examination ↡ 4-cylinder petrol engine ↡ Features of the 6-cylinder engine ↡ Diesel engine ↡

 6. Remove the thermostat cover together with the thermostat.

-7. Check thermostat.
+7. Check the thermostat.

 Installation

-1. Fit the cover together with the thermostat and a new O-ring and screw it in with a torque of 10 Nm.
-Clean the sealing surfaces on the body and cover in advance.
+1. Place the cover together with the thermostat and a new sealing ring and tighten it with a torque of 10 Nm.
+Clean the sealing surfaces on the housing and cover in advance.

 3. Fill with coolant.